Associate in Applied Science DegreeDownload PDF

 This course introduces American Sign Language (ASL), a natural and visual-gestural language used by deaf people in the United States and Canada.
 It covers finger spelling, signs, grammar, syntax, sentence structure, non-manual behaviors, basic communication techniques, and conversational skills as well as receptive and expressive language skill development.
 It reviews facets of Deaf culture.
 A minimum of five hours of participation in the Deaf community is required.

 This course further develops receptive and expressive finger spelling and signing skills.
 Functional language strategies are presented to expand conversational skills beyond talking about oneself to talking about other people and activities, giving directions, and making requests.
 Skills are developed to identify others, exhibit appropriate conversational strategies, and learn to handle interruptions.
 Study focuses on ASL sentence structures, time, numbers, spatial referencing, temporal aspects, distributional aspects, pluralization, and sign vocabulary.
 Information about the Deaf community and Deaf culture is covered.
 A minimum of 15 hours of participation in the Deaf culture is required.
-Prerequisite: Grade of C or better in AL101 American Sign Language 1, and a specific score on the ASL Proficiency Test, Level 1.
+Prerequisite: Grade of C or better in AL101 American Sign Language 1.

 This course provides an overview of the history and current status of education and educational interpreting throughout the United States.
 Content includes the role, practices, and skills of educators and educational interpreters in K-12 settings; philosophies of teaching, learning and assessment; communication systems; pertinent laws and regulations; resources, information, and strategies for consumer awareness and education; administrative practices and personnel structure of school systems; assessment and management of educators and educational interpreters; and topics that concern educators and educational interpreters.